Strepsiptera: Taxonomy

 Strepsiptera were once believed to be the sister group to the beetle families Meloidae and Ripiphoridae, which have similar parasitic development and forewing reduction.
 Early molecular research suggested their inclusion as a sister group to the flies, in a clade called Halteria, which have one pair of the wings modified into halteres, and failed to support their relationship to the beetles.
 Further molecular studies, however, suggested they are outside the clade Mecopterida (containing the Diptera and Lepidoptera), but found no strong evidence for affinity with any other extant group.
 Study of their evolutionary position has been problematic due to difficulties in phylogenetic analysis arising from long branch attraction.
 Most modern molecular studies find strepsipterans as the sister group of beetles (Coleoptera), with both groups together forming the clade Coleopterida.
-The most basal strepsipteran is the fossil Protoxenos janzeni discovered in Eocene aged Baltic amber, while the most basal living strepsipteran is Bahiaxenos relictus, the sole member of the family Bahiaxenidae.
+The most basal strepsipteran is the fossil Protoxenos janzeni discovered in Eocene aged Baltic amber, whereas the most basal living strepsipteran is Bahiaxenos relictus, the sole member of the family Bahiaxenidae.
 The earliest known strepsipteran fossils are those of Cretostylops engeli (Cretostylopdiae) and Kinzelbachilla ellenbergeri, Phthanoxenos nervosus and Heterobathmilla kakopoios (Phthanoxenidae), discovered in middle Cretaceous Burmese amber from Myanmar, around 99 million years old, which all lie outside the crown group, but are all more closely related to modern strepsiperans than Protoxenos is.
 The finding of a parasitic first instar in the same deposit indicates that the parasitic lifestyle of the group has likely existed nearly unchanged for 100 million years, though their evolutionary history prior to this remains a mystery.
-The idea that mengellinids targeting of zygentomans represents the ancestral ecology of the group as a whole has been considered questionable.
+The idea that mengellinids' targeting of zygentomans represents the ancestral ecology of the group as a whole has been considered questionable.

 Families

 The vast majority of living strepispterans are placed within the grouping Stylopidia, which includes the families Corioxenidae, Halictophagidae, Callipharixenidae, Bohartillidae, Elenchidae, Myrmecolacidae, Stylopidae, Protelencholacidae (extinct) and Xenidae.
-All Stylopidia have endoparasitic females having multiple genital openings.
-Two living families Mengenillidae and Bahiaxenidae, are placed outside of this group, along with several extinct families.
+All Stylopidia have endoparasitic females that have multiple genital openings.
+Two living families, Mengenillidae and Bahiaxenidae, are placed outside of this group, along with several extinct families.

 The Stylopidae have four-segmented tarsi and four- to six-segmented antennae, with the third segment having a lateral process.
 The family Stylopidae may be paraphyletic.
 The Elenchidae have two-segmented tarsi and four-segmented antennae, with the third segment having a lateral process.
 The Halictophagidae have three-segmented tarsi and seven-segmented antennae, with lateral processes from the third and fourth segments.

-The Stylopidae mostly parasitize wasps and bees, the Elenchidae are known to parasitize Fulgoroidea, while the Halictophagidae are found on leafhoppers, treehoppers, and mole cricket hosts.
+The Stylopidae mostly parasitize wasps and bees, the Elenchidae are known to parasitize Fulgoroidea, whereas the Halictophagidae are found on leafhoppers, treehoppers, and mole cricket hosts.

 Strepsipteran insects in the genus Xenos parasitize Polistes carnifex, a species of social wasps.
 These obligate parasites infect the developing wasp larvae in the nest and are present within the abdomens of female wasps when they hatch out.
 Here they remain until they thrust through the cuticle and pupate (males) or release infective first-instar larvae onto flowers (females).
 These larvae are transported back to their nests by foraging wasps.